MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 The modern, refreshed look for model-driven apps has some limitations:

 - The mobile app, mail app, and embedded Teams mode don't support the modern, refreshed look and aren't part of the preview.
-- The modern, refreshed look isn't validated for Dynamics 365 applications at this time.
-Don't try out the preview in any production, Dynamics 365 applications.
+- The modern, refreshed look is validated for Dynamics 365 applications.
 - With the new look, Power Apps are moving away from the classic theme customizations.
 This means that the app header and colors for business process flows can't be customized yet.

 ## Frequently asked questions (FAQs)

 ### Can I enable the new look for all model-driven apps?
 The **Try the new look and feel** feature is available for any model-driven apps that run in the cloud.
 We recommended that you evaluate the feature in a test environment before using it in a production environment.

 ### Can I revert to the old UI?
-Yes, you can go back to the old UI by turning off the **Try the new look and feel** setting.
+Yes, end users can switch back to the old UI by turning off the **Try the new look** switch.
+Makers can also disable the new look by updating the app setting.

-### Will any of my existing applications get the new look by default?
-During the preview period, the new look will only be seen if the **Try the new look and feel** setting is turned on by app makers.
+For more information about disabling the modern, refreshed look, see [Manage model-driven app settings in the app designer](https://review.learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/app-properties#features).

 ### Is the new look enabled on additional surfaces, like the Power Apps mobile app and the Outlook web app?
 The new look is not yet supported on these surfaces.

 ### Does the app designer preview display the new look?
-Live preview does not display the new look yet.
-To see the new look, you’ll need to publish the app and select the **Play** button.
+Yes, once enabled the app designer preview will show the new look.

 ### Can I switch to a different theme or enable dark mode?
 Switching themes or enabling dark mode is not yet supported.